openspending/os-data-importers/README.md

 #### Use a local repository in docker-compose

 If you're developing specs locally, you can point the repository agent to a local version of the specs repository on the host machine using a volume.
+Note, the local path on the host machine **must** be a valid git repository.
 Create a `docker-compose.local.yaml` file and add the following:

 ```yaml
 version: "3.4"